kparc/kcc/README.md

 <a name="parl-explmonad"></a>
 **Explicit monadics** is a language construct that allows to explicitly declare an operator to be monadic regardless of its context.
 This is commonplace and very often necessary.
-Will introduce the monadic override syntax using the `+` operator as example, and you will see how this works in practice later on.
+Will introduce the monadic override syntax using the `+` operator as an example, and later on you will see how this works in practice.

 An operator is declared to be explicitly monadic if is followed by `:`: